Page Speed

 | Google mobile research | 53% of mobile sessions abandoned after 3+ seconds load time |

-| Deloitte research | 0.1s improvement → 8% increase in retail conversions |
+| Deloitte research (2020) | 0.1s improvement → 8% increase in retail CVR |

-For a business doing €100,000/month in e-commerce revenue, a 3-second improvement to page load could represent €6,000–21,000/month in additional revenue.
+For a business doing €100,000/month in e-commerce revenue, improving mobile load time from 5s to 2s could represent €14,000–21,000/month in additional revenue — based on the Akamai conversion impact data.

 Key Page Speed Metrics